-Moroccan Sweet Vermicelli Recipe
+Moroccan Sweet Vermicelli Recipe.
+Gluten-Free Friendly

 Posted on 30th of March, 2011 by Lévana

 Comfort food at its best and easiest.
-And healthiest: We grew up on this kind of dessert my mother, an ingenious cook if I ever met one, used to whip up at the drop of a hat, for children big and small.
+And healthiest: In Morocco we grew up on this kind of dessert my mother, an ingenious cook if I ever met one, used to whip up at the drop of a hat, for children big and small.
 Do look for orange flower water, which is sort of its trademark flavoring: It’s widely available in Sephardi, Italian and Indian grocery stores, as well as Fairway, Zabar’s and many other specialty food stores.
 Inexpensive and beautifully fragrant, it adds magic to desserts and to dishes that include a sweet ingredient (like couscous with dried fruit).
 Do not skip the step of toasting the almonds, it does add a wonderful layer of flavor!
 Olive oil, honey and almonds: a great Sephardi cooking trio!

 This dessert will be delicious the next couple days as well.
 It makes a dozen ample servings.